TZstatsADS/Fall2020-Project3-group7/README.md

 + Peng Xinyuan responsibe for GBM baseline and improve model.
 She also contributed to SVM model.
 + Duan Siyu responsible for feature extraction, rebalance data and all the data prepocess work.
 She also responsible for summarize all our code and run it.
 + Natalie Williams is the presenter.
 She responsible for presentation and also contribute to SVM model.
-+ Feng Xinying responsible for Xgboost model.
++ Feng Xinying responsible for Xgboost model and readme in github.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.